 Launchers offer a simple way to customize the look and feel of your Android phone.
 They often combine new icons, a new app drawer layout, a new homescreen and new wallpaper to make your device fit a certain style or theme.

 You have to try them out to appreciate how fun they can be and the one we recommend right now is Action Launcher 3.
-This is an excellent introduction to launchers because it provides clear and intuitive interface changes without adding so many that it becomes off-putting.
+This is a free and excellent introduction to launchers because it provides clear and intuitive interface changes without adding so many that it becomes off-putting.

-Nova is an alternative launcher compatible with Android 4.1 onward.
-It lets you customize the entire look and feel of your operating system, from changes to font size, to the number of apps that can appear on the lock screen, to the way in which your app drawer scrolls.
-Nova Launcher is a prime example of how Android can be molded to suit individual tastes and preferences, in a way that iOS cannot.
+Nova is a great alternative launcher thatlets you customize the entire look and feel of your operating system, from changes to font size, to the number of apps that can appear on the lock screen, to the way in which your app drawer scrolls.

 Online dating has come a long way from the easy punchline it used to be, and nowadays it's pretty common to meet that special someone on a dating app.
 However long your connection might last, you need a good app to get started in the dating game.
 Here our favorites.